hamMUSings/BrowserShack/README.md

   * Majority of controls via IP-KVM
   * WebRTC allows browser based audio in and out so no separate applications are needed
 * LAN focus
-  * Low security was acceptable for ease of building.
+  * Lower security was acceptable for ease of building.
 As such not intended to be exposed to the internet directly
   * Remote radio work from anywhere in the house not anywhere in the world
   * Allows radio to be mounted in a less viewed area and still easily used